How to Write the AP Lang Argument Essay + Example

 Tips for Writing the AP Language Argument Essay

-Although the AP Language Argument may seem daunting at first, once you understand how the essay should be structured it will be a lot easier to create cohesive arguments.
-Below are some tips to help you as you write the essay.
+Although the AP Language Argument may seem daunting at first, once you understand how the essay should be structured, it will be a lot easier to create cohesive arguments.

 1. Organize your essay before writing

 Instead of jumping right into your essay, plan out what you will say beforehand.
-It is easiest to make a list of your arguments and write out what facts or evidence you will use to support each argument.
+It’s easiest to make a list of your arguments and write out what facts or evidence you will use to support each argument.
 In your outline, you can determine the best order for your arguments, especially if they build on each other or are chronological.
 Having a well-organized essay is crucial for success.

 2. Pick one side of the argument, but acknowledge the other side